Main Office Information

 Levine updates his blog every weekday.

 Felicia Sullivan joined CIRCLE as Senior Researcher in the summer of 2012.
-Felicia will be working on a range of analyses and co-producing reports for various audiences.
+Felicia works on a range of analytical projects and co-produces reports for various audiences.
 Felicia is particularly interested in supporting groups and organizations that seek to create new environments that enliven and support civic participation and political empowerment.
-Felicia is working on her doctorate degree in public policy from the University of Massachusetts Boston and holds Master degrees in media studies and public policy.
+Felicia is working on her doctoral degree in public policy from the University of Massachusetts Boston and holds Master degrees in media studies and public policy.
 Her current research looks at out-of-school time program design and teen political engagement attitudes.
 Prior to CIRCLE, Felicia worked for nearly 20 years in a range of community-based settings as a media advocate, educator, consultant and researcher supporting diverse individuals in multi-ethnic urban settings.
-She is also adjunct faculty at University of Massachusetts Boston teaching graduate and undergraduate students in the College of Public and Community Service, the College of Education and Human Development and the College of Liberal Arts.
+She is also adjunct faculty at University of Massachusetts Boston, teaching graduate and undergraduate students in the College of Public and Community Service, the College of Education and Human Development and the College of Liberal Arts.
 The use of communications and media in community-building, political engagement, and personal change are her areas of particular expertise.